 None!
 It was perfect and completed the trip without any problem.

-What is your luggage like and tools like?
+What is your luggage and tools like?

 Over the years, I find travelling light is the way to go.
 I have Givi top box installed where I keep all my motorcycle tools and a soft bag strapped at the rear seat where I keep my clothes, first aid kit etc.

-I’ve compiled a Motorcycle Travel Checklist which you can keep as reference and modify accordingly for your future trips(s).
+I’ve compiled a Motorcycle Travel Checklist which you can keep as a reference and modify accordingly for your future trips(s).

 Why Ride Solo?

-A question that I get often.
+This a question that I get often.

-I love to ride solo for my long distance trips.
+I love to ride solo for my long-distance trips.
 Honestly, It can be annoying to ride with me as I tend to make a lot of stops, make a sudden u-turn, try smaller routes where it’s less travelled, hike here and there, spend hours at the beach doing nothing,

 Oh yes, I got stuck a few times on rural routes while attempting to do stupid things with my motorcycle but I take it as an experience.
-Sometimes, 200KM trip can take me 12 hours because I don’t like to rush.
+Sometimes, a 200 km trip can take me 12 hours because I don’t like to rush.

-When I ride with someone or in a groups, I can’t do much to explore, I can’t be flexible and often, the riders I met just want to reach the destination fast which is something I don’t enjoy.
+When I ride with someone or in groups, I can’t do much to explore, I can’t be flexible and often, the riders I met just want to reach the destination fast which is something I don’t enjoy.

 Video Highlights